 Capture the source correctly on each and every response

-Be sure you’ve tested scanlines or provided your caging company or customer service group with all the information they need to accurately enter each and every gift you receive that is associated with this effort.
+Be sure you’ve tested scanlines or provided your caging company or customer service group with all the information they need to accurately enter each and every gift associated with this effort.

-Set up the queries ahead of time for reports you know you’ll need to determine if the campaign was successful, if the test beat the control, and if you met revenue goals.
+Set up the queries ahead of time for reports you know you’ll need to determine whether the campaign was successful, whether the test beat the control, and whether you met revenue goals.

 After the Campaign